How To Add Some “Lady Gaga” To Your Creative Work

-I love calm, earthy and pastels, but also bright, colorful and “in your face”.
+I love calm, earthy and pastels, but also bright, colourful and “in your face”.

 That’s the thing about being creative.
 We are many things.
 Look at Gaga, she has a new look for every new record, and movie.
 And that’s one of the reasons we love her.

-But does changing looks work in the online blogging/business world?
+But does change looks work in the online blogging/business world?